i-zhen/Reactor-C/desc/PART4/README.md

 ```
 $ java -cp "bin/:lib/asm-all-4.2.jar" Main -gen tests/fibonacci.c out/Main.class
 ```
 The `-cp` argument instructs the Java run-time to look for classes in `bin`, and where it may find the asm library.
 The `-gen` argument instructs your compiler to generate code for the `fibonacci`-program; the generated code is written to a file called `Main.class`.
+Note that on Windows platform you needto use `;` instead of `:`.

 ## New Files